 - Airborne fallout & handling.
 Microplastics settle out of the air onto exposed food, and every plastic glove, cutting surface, and utensil in the chain adds a little more.

 - Contaminated water.
 Water used to rinse, chill, and cook meat carries the same particles found in tap water — the one source you control at home.
+A certified filter (see the six water filters that actually remove microplastics) cuts the load at the point of use.

 Which proteins have the most microplastics?